MaxwellMeyer/mar-cr2/README.md

 #### Written by Maxwell Meyer

 ### This is the webpage for my second code review at Epicodus.
-The user can fill out the form by answering all of the questions and submitting the form, which will then evaluate the input reponses and make a suggestion for a programming language based on the input recieved.
+The user can fill out the form by answering all of the questions and submitting the form, which will then evaluate the input responses and make a suggestion for a programming language based on the input received.